 St Thomas More Catholic School is a co-educational Catholic Academy which provides for the education needs of 11-18 year old pupils from the west of Gateshead L.A.
 Our school aims to provide a stimulating and encouraging environment within which students can attain the highest standards of which they are capable, and to assist them in taking their place in the world outside school in a useful and fulfilling career, with a firm sense of Christian commitment.

 In January 2014 the school founded a multi academy trust, the St Thomas More Partnership of Schools at the request of a primary feeder school.
 The trust comprised of St Thomas More Catholic School, Sacred Heart Catholic Primary School, Byermoor and St Matthew’s Catholic Primary School, Prudhoe.
 In April 2020, we became part of the Bishop Wilkinson Catholic Education Trust.

-St Thomas More Catholic School has developed over the past 25 years into a large, highly successful comprehensive school with extremely good examination results at every level, an intake of 235 and a long waiting list of parents seeking admission for their children.
+St Thomas More Catholic School has developed over the past 25 years into a large, highly successful Academy with extremely good examination results at every level, an intake of 235 and a long waiting list of parents seeking admission for their children.
 The Sixth Form is truly comprehensive with exceptionally high return rates and a wide range of courses that cater for the range of abilities of the pupils.
 The progression rate to Higher Education is extremely high, including successful Oxford and Cambridge entries on an annual basis.

 “This is an outstanding school.
 It provides students with high quality education, linking outstanding academic achievement to splendid personal development.
 An exceptionally strong Christian ethos pervades the school”.